Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Under-sink reverse osmosis

-Installs under the kitchen sink without needing access to the main water line.
+Installs under the kitchen sink without access to the main line.
 Ideal for apartments and renters.

 What About Jug Filters and Tap-Mounted Filters?

-Jug filters (like Brita) and tap-mounted carbon filters do a reasonable job of improving the taste of your water by reducing chlorine.
-For many people, that’s enough.
-If you’re in a chlorine-treated area (most of inner and eastern Melbourne) and your main concern is taste, a jug filter is a low-cost starting point.
+Jug filters (like Brita) and tap-mounted carbon filters do a reasonable job of improving taste by reducing chlorine.
+If you’re in a chlorine-treated area (most of inner and eastern Melbourne) and taste is your only concern, a jug is a low-cost start.
+But they have real limits:

 The Hidden Costs of Not Filtering Your Water